fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 I'm working on WebKit on Windows these days.
 Sometimes I see someone asking about WebKit on Windows.
+I would summarize the current situation.

 * [Is there anyone working on bringing WebKit2 to Windows?](https://www.reddit.com/r/WebKit/comments/a4zu94/is_there_anyone_working_on_bringing_webkit2_to/)

-I'd summarize the current situation.

 ## AppleWin port